 Andrea Kollar is an Austrian born artist, illustrator and art director.
 Drawing is what Andrea’s soul needs.
 She studied at the University of Applied Arts in Vienna and graduated in 2008.
 Her visual language is defined by reducing the shapes of the female body to a minimum of lines while intensifying sensuality and expression.
-Experimenting with different techniques, Andrea always keep my focus on simplicity and reduction.
+Experimenting with different techniques, Andrea always keeps her focus on simplicity and reduction.

 When did you start painting, drawing and creating and what pushed you towards it?